aporeto-inc/gaia/doc/documentation.md

 ##### `GET /sshauthorizationpolicies`

-Retrieves the list of SSH authorization policies.
+Retrieves the list of SSH authorizations.

 Parameters: